DETAILED ACTION

 Claim 18 additionally includes a step “to deduce, if necessary, a current deviation of the aircraft (AC) with respect to the path to be followed, said current deviation representing the assistance information.”
 This step is a contingent limitation consistent with MPEP 2111.04(II), as it is only required to occur “if necessary.”
 Accordingly, the deduction step is not required under the broadest reasonable interpretation of the claim.

-Claims 6-7 are rejected under 35 U.S.C.
-103 as being unpatentable over Elie in view of Zafar as applied to claim 1 above, and further in view of Dame et al. (US 2020/0027362 A1), hereinafter referred to as Dame.
+Claims 6 and 16 are rejected under 35 U.S.C.
+103 as being unpatentable over Elie in view of Zafar and Mere as applied to claim 1 above, and further in view of Roif (US 5,736,955 A).

 Regarding claim 6:

-Before the effective filing date of the claimed invention, it would have been obvious to a person having ordinary skill in the art to modify the method disclosed by the combination of Elie and Zafar by allowing the reception of data related to a centerline of the runway as taught by Dame with a reasonable expectation of success.
-A person having ordinary skill in the art could have been motivated to do this since Dame ¶¶ 29 and 79-81 teach that this can help the aircraft to maintain a path following along the centerline of the runway and “adjust the orientation of the aircraft during ground navigation to remain center upon a ground path to avoid navigating off the path.”
-A person having ordinary skill in the art would have recognized that allowing the aircraft to navigate a path following the runway centerline would provide an objective trajectory that would be likely to avoid collisions.
+Before the effective filing date of the claimed invention, it would have been obvious to a person having ordinary skill in the art to modify the method disclosed by the combination of Elie, Zafar, and Mere by detecting centerlines and edge boundary lines of the taxiing area where the taxiing area can be covered with a paint coating as taught by Roif with a reasonable expectation of success.
+A person having ordinary skill in the art could have been motivated to do this since Roif col. 3 ll.
+15-28 teach that with this modification, “the major components of the landing/taxiing guidance system are located on board the aircraft, and only minimal equipment is required on the ground,” where “only minimal equipment needs to be added to most aircraft to adapt the aircraft to the system embodying the present invention. … The maintenance of ground equipment is extremely low and easy, and this ground equipment can be easily and quickly set up.”
+A person having ordinary skill in the art would have recognized that allowing the aircraft to navigate a path following the runway centerline and staying within the boundary edge lines of the painted taxiing area would provide an objective trajectory that would be likely to avoid collisions.

 Regarding claim 7: